Updated October 2020.

 I barely remember the rest of the trip.
 I do recall a long, uphill climb back to my hotel with Banu helping me along the way because I had no shoes.
 I was sore for days.
-I found out what hotel the guy that helped me was staying at and bought him a drink.
+I researched what hotel the guy that helped me was staying at and bought him a drink.

 I since read that whitewater rafting trips in the Zambezi River have become more regulated and are now as safe as rafting elsewhere.
 And, yes, I would again go white water rafting on the Zambezi River.